Skip to content

 Displays SoC temperature from thermal zones in /sys/class/thermal/.

-• Temperature reading in degrees Celsius
+• Temperature gauge with color-coded reading in degrees Celsius

 Color coding